sebastian-axell/in-memory-calc/README.md

 * _register_ _subtract_ _value_ - Subtract the specified value from the given register.
 * _register_ _multiply_ _value_ - Multiplies the specified register value with the given value.
 * print _register_ - Prints the given registers value.
+* show _register_ - Shows added operations for a given registry
+* list - Shows all the registry values or their store of operations
+* clear _register_ - Removes all operations for that register
+* restart - Resets the calculator.
+* reset _register_ - Removes the current evaluated value of a given register, if any

 * HELP - Displays help.
 * QUIT - Terminates the program execution